christianwach/civicrm-wp-member-sync/readme.txt

 == Description ==

-CiviCRM WordPress Member Sync keeps a WordPress User in sync with a CiviCRM Membership by granting either a Role or Capabilities to a WordPress User who has that Membership.
+CiviCRM Member Sync keeps a WordPress User in sync with a CiviCRM Membership by granting either a Role or Capabilities to a WordPress User who has that Membership.

 This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the Membership Types and status rules that you set up in this plugin's settings.
-CiviCRM WordPress Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.
+CiviCRM Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.
 See the Installation section for details.

 ### Requirements